lockevod/Elsewherr/README.md

 - Rename `config.yaml.example` to `config.yaml`
 - Edit `config.yaml` as per the table below
 - Run `python elsewherr.py`, or `run.bat` to run the script to run the Radarr script.
-- Run `python sonarr.py` to run the script to run the Sonarr script.

 You might want to setup a scheduled task or something to run this regularly to keep the list up to date as moves are added to or drop off streaming services.